XxX-YyY-XxX/xxx-yyy-xxx.github.io/GFL/technical.md

 # Technical Help

-### I'm having a problem with \*insert problem here*.
-What should I do?

-> <iframe width="640" height="360" src="https://www.youtube.com/embed/p85xwZ_OLX0" frameborder="0" allowfullscreen></iframe>
->
-> If that still doesn't solve it, the following questions could.
-Or do the following then restart.

-### I got an "Illegal Action Detected" warning.
-What happened?

-> Mostly desyncs and having "invalid" inputs.
-Just restart it.

 ### How can I make GFL have a taller interface so I can see more dolls on-screen in the armory?

 > By changing screen resolution/aspect ratio.